- A bad performance review can be extremely disheartening. The harsher the criticism, the harder it feels to bounce back.

-When you're going into your annual performance review, you might have sweaty palms and butterflies in your stomach.
-Typically these meetings aren't as painful as we anticipate – at least, not for most.
-Some workers, however, aren't so lucky.
+When you go into your annual performance review, you might have sweaty palms and butterflies in your stomach.
+Typically, these meetings aren't as painful as we anticipate – at least, not for most.
+Some workers aren't so lucky.

 Reflektive, a performance management platform, asked individuals to share their most cringeworthy experience with reviews.
 Check out these five worst performance reviews ever.

 1. "My ex-manager: 'Your greatest strength ... your listening abilities.
 Well, there might not actually be anything going on in your head, but you seem like you're listening."

 2. "Higher-level position years ago – boss spent 70% of the review talking [about] her husband, [and] 30% was in-the-weeds process recommendations like, 'If a team member removed paper clips from incoming documents, that's a big process improvement.'"

 [Read related article: 6 Tips for Writing an Effective Performance Review]

 3. "I resigned two days after my performance review.
 That says it all, surely?
 I was working for a big corporation at a time when, yes, I was starting to question my role and next steps.
 As part of a leadership coaching course, I was given my boss's boss as a mentor.
 I arrived quite excited at the idea of being mentored and discussing the next steps.
 Instead, he looks at me and says I have huge potential, but he feels like I have one foot on the gas and one foot on the brake.
 Then he looks at me and says, 'Are you in or are you out?'"